vishalbhatnagar9/-VBA-challenge/README.md

   Negative Stocks - 54%,
   Zero Value Stock - 1%

-    As seen, for Stocks starting with Alphabet "B", Greatest % Increase stock is BLC,
+    For Stocks starting with Alphabet "B",
+  Greatest % Increase stock is BLC,
   Greatest % Decrease Stock is BAJQ,
   Greatest Total Volume is carried by the Stock BQK